SalomePlatform/adao/doc/using.rst

 A new case is set up with the minimal list of commands.
 All the mandatory commands or keywords are already present, none of them can be suppressed.
-Optionnal keywords can be added by choosing them in a list of suggestions of allowed ones for the main command, for example the "*ASSIMILATION_STUDY*" command.
+Optional keywords can be added by choosing them in a list of suggestions of allowed ones for the main command, for example the "*ASSIMILATION_STUDY*" command.
 As an example, one can add an "*AlgorithmParameters*" keyword, as described in the last part of the section :ref:`section_examples`.